HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 {{ figure_markup(
   image="interaction-to-next-paint-script-categories-mobile-rum-vision.png",
-  caption: "Distribution of INP performance segmented by script categories on mobile.", description="Stacked bar chart showing the distribution of INP across LOAF script categories for mobile, measured in milliseconds (ms).
+  caption="Distribution of INP performance segmented by script categories on mobile.", description="Stacked bar chart showing the distribution of INP across LOAF script categories for mobile, measured in milliseconds (ms).
 For Social scripts, most are in the good range, with few in the poor range.
 Video and Tag Manager scripts also have a majority in the good range but with a larger portion in the mid-range.
 Site Search and Advertising scripts have a more even distribution, with a significant part in the mid-range and some in the poor range.
 Developer Utilities, Others, and User Behaviour scripts perform worse, with most falling in the poor range.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=1978447282&format=interactive", sheets_gid="947269170",